shayansm2/eng-notebook/docker/readme.md

 have in mind that when you restart the container, data will be lost and every configuration will be gone.
 Data is not persistent in containers unless you use **Volumes**.

+`docker run busybox echo "Hello world` the image is `busybox` and the command is `echo "hello world"`. these two are different things. commands run in the container not the image.

 ### container port vs host port